GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 bind the goals to a lifecycle phase in your pom.xml.

 ## App Engine `appengine-web.xml` based projects
-The plugin will chose the build path for `appengine-web.xml` based projects if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [`app.yaml` based project](#app-engine-app.yaml-based-project) application.
+The plugin will choose the build path for `appengine-web.xml` based projects if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [`app.yaml` based project](#app-engine-app.yaml-based-project) application.

 ### Goals
-For appengine-web.xml based proejcts the plugin exposes the following goals :
+For appengine-web.xml based projects the plugin exposes the following goals :

 #### Local Run